mfu1/Coupon_Redemption_Prediction_for_AirKitchen-Alias-/README.md

 ## Model Selection
 ### Linear Models
 #### Parameter Tuning
-ModelSelection_LR and ModelSelection_SVM (.py and .ipynb version)  are the linear models that we tried.
+LinearModel_ParamTuning_LR and LinearModel_ParamTuning_SVM (.py and .ipynb version) are the linear models that we tried.
 We tuned a series hyper parameters including:
 SCALER = [MinMaxScaler(), StandardScaler(), MaxAbsScaler(), RobustScaler] CLASS_WEIGHT = [{1:1}, {1:2}, {1:3}]  # BALANCE = [1, 2, 3]